lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This subsection describes the different fields in the fragmentation header that are used to enable the described fragmentation functionality and the different reliability options supported.
 Each tool has a corresponding header field format that is defined in the next subsection.
 The list of tools follows:

 o  Rule ID.
 When used for fragmentation-related functionality, the Rule ID is used in fragments and in ACKs.
 The Rule ID in a fragment is set to a value that indicates that the data unit being carried is a fragment.
-This also allows to interleave non-fragmented IPv6 datagrams with fragments that carry a larger IPv6 datagram.
+This also allows to interleave non- fragmented IPv6 datagrams with fragments that carry a larger IPv6 datagram.
 Rule ID may also be used to signal which reliability option is in use for the IPv6 packet being carried.
-Rule ID may also be used to signal the window size if multiple sizes are supported (see 5.7).
-In an ACK, the Rule ID signals that the message this Rule ID is prepended to is an ACK.
+The Rule ID in the ACK format identify that this message is ACK.
+In the fragments format this field has a size of R - T - N - 1 bits when Window mode is used.
+In No ACK mode, the Rule ID field has a size of R – T – N bits.

 o  Fragment Compressed Number (FCN).
 The FCN is included in all fragments.
 This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute fragment number.
 There are two reserved values used for the control of the fragmentation.
-The FCN value when all the bits equals 1 (all-1) denotes the last fragment that carries a fragmented IPv6 packet.
-And the FCN value when all the bits equals 0 (all-0) denotes the last fragment of the windonw in Window mode or the fragments in No ACK mode.
-The rest of the FCN values are used in a sequential and decreasing order, which has the purpose of avoiding possible ambiguity for the receiver that might arise under certain conditions.
+The FCN value when all the bits equals 1 (all-1) denotes the last fragment of a packet.
+And the FCN value when all the bits equals 0 (all-0) denotes the last fragment of the windonw in any window mode or the fragments in No ACK mode.
+The rest of the FCN values are used in a sequential and decreasing order, which has the purpose to avoiding possible ambiguity for the receiver that might arise under certain conditions.
+In the fragments, this field is an unsigned integer, with a size of N bits, that carries the FCN of the fragment.
+In the No ACK mode it is set to 1 bit (N=1).
+For the other modes it is recommended to use a number of bits (N) equal to or greater than 3.
+The FCN MUST be set sequentially
+   decreasing from the highest FCN in the window (which will be used for the first fragment), and MUST wrap from 0 back to the highest FCN in the window.
+   The FCN for the last fragment on a window is an all-0, which indicates that the window is finished and it proceeds according to the mode in use: either an ack is sent or the next window fragments are expected when there is no error.
+   The FCN for the last fragment is an all-1.
+So the FCN value of 2^N - 1 is only used to identify a fragment as the last fragment may carry a subset of the IPv6 packet, and thus the FCN does not correspond to the N least significant bits of the actual absolute fragment number.
+It is also important to note that, for No ACK mode or N=1, the last fragment of the packet will carry a FCN equal to 1, while all previous fragments will carry a FCN of 0.

 o  Datagram Tag (DTag).
 The DTag field, if present, is set to the same value for all fragments carrying the same IPv6 datagram, allows to interleave fragments that correspond to different IPv6 datagrams.
+In the fragment formats the size of the DTag field is T bits, which may be set to a value greater than or equal to 0 bits.
+The DTag field in all fragments that carry the same IPv6 datagram MUST be set to the same value.
+DTag MUST be set sequentially increasing from 0 to 2^T - 1, and MUST wrap back from 2^T - 1 to 0.
+In the ACK format, DTag carries the same value as the DTag field in the fragments for which this ACK is intended.

+o  W: W is a 1-bit field.
+This field carries the same value for all fragments of a window, and it is complemented for the next window.
+The initial value for this field is 0.
+   In the ACK format, this field has a size of 1 bit.
+In all ACKs, the W bit carries the same value as the W bit carried by the fragments whose reception is being positively or negatively acknowledged by the ACK.

 o  Message Integrity Check (MIC).
+This field, which has a size of M bits.
 It is computed by the sender over the complete packet (i.e. a SCHC compressed or an uncompressed IPv6 packet) before fragmentation.
 The algorithm to be used to compute the MIC is not defined in this document, and needs to be defined in other documents (e.g. technology-specific profiles).
 The MIC allows the receiver to check errors in the reassembled packet, while it also enables compressing the UDP checksum by use of SCHC compression.

 o  Bitmap.
 The bitmap is a sequence of bits included in the ACK for a given window, each bit in the Bitmap identifies a fragment.
 It provides feedback on whether each fragment of the current window has been received or not.
+FCN set to All-1 and All-0 fragments are set to the right-most position on the bitmap.
+Highest FCN is set to the left-most position.
+A bit set to 1 indicates that the corresponding FCN fragment has been correctly sent.
+TODO

 ## Formats